luciegaba/dockerise-spotify-dashboard/README.md

 ## About the Project
 The following project is realized as part of the Linux course given by the MoSEF Master at the University of Paris 1 Panthéon-Sorbonne.
 The main goal is to deploy an app with Docker or with a simple shell file.
-This was very challenging and really cool to realise!
+This was very challenging and really cool to realize!